 We are now running a shortened survey to reach more survivors and continue to learn from their experiences.
 Learn more.

 International Survivors’ Survey

-To better understand the unique challenges faced by survivors, the Canadian Centre launched the first round of the International Survivors’ Survey in January 2016.
+To better understand the unique challenges faced by survivors, C3P launched the first round of the International Survivors’ Survey in January 2016.
 Over the course of a year and a half, 150 survivors from around the world completed the comprehensive survey, contributing valuable details and information about their experience.

 We recognize how incredibly difficult and challenging it may have been to complete the survey and we deeply appreciate that so many survivors took the time to share their story with us.
 We are re-running the survey now to reach more survivors as we continue to learn from their experiences.

 I had to smile nicely and pretend I liked it just like those women in the movies because that was what the men who would get it wanted to see….
 I just had to deliver what was asked from me.
 And that was the reason I quite soon understood it was meant for other people.